Modelling resource contention in multi-robot task allocation problems with uncertain timing: Framework

 where $P(T^{a}_{X} < T^{a}_{Y})$ is the probability that $X$ arrives before $Y$.
 This process extends to $n$ robots, with the downside that there are $n!$ orders of arrival that have to be considered.

-The following subsections present methods for calculating the probability of an order of arrival (Section \ref{s:prob}), and for conditioning the arrival times on the order of arrival (Section \ref{s:conditioning}).
-Section \ref{s:complexity} discusses some possible approaches for reducing the computational requirements of the methods.
+The following subsections present methods for calculating the arrival times conditioned on the order of arrival (Section \ref{s:conditioning}) and the probability of an order of arrival (Section \ref{s:prob}).
+A method for reducing the number of orders of arrival that are considered based on Mutry's ranking algorithm is developed in Section \ref{s:most_likely}.